texas-mcallen-mission/key-indicator-system/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/texas-mcallen-mission/key-indicator-system/badge)](https://www.codefactor.io/repository/github/texas-mcallen-mission/key-indicator-system)

+***This is no longer being actively developed!
+It is being maintained, and will continue to be for at least the remainder of 2022.
+At this point, it is likely that the only major changes to this system will be stability improvements.***

 ## What Is This?

 Tech Jargon: Serverless semi-autonomous push-based tracking system for key indicators for conversion and other mission statistics.